rzuritamilla/phr/gip-twmodel/PITCHME.md

 > Breakthrough theories and validated solutions for societal benefit

+@ul
-Breakthrough theories in published papers <br>
+- Breakthrough theories in published papers <br>
-validated solutions ready for widespread dissemination
+- Validated solutions ready for widespread dissemination
+@ulend

 Note: draw a gaussian and indicate that 10-20 % are either totally convinced or unconvinced.
 This presentation is for the rest. there is growing body of literature that shows that there are new ways to do research.